emale999/keycloak-IP-Login/Readme.md

 - Again in the Action menu at the top right now choose "Bind flow" and bind it to the "browser flow".
 Now "login via ip" will also be a possibility to login when trying to login via browser interface
 - In "Realm Settings" > "General" at the bottom "Unmanaged Attributes" should be enabled.
 We need this at the next step

+You have to do this steps for all realms where you want to use this provider plugin!

 ## 6th step: Use it

 - Edit the user that should be able to login via IP